-To hit a golf ball correctly, with maximum compression, a golfer must extend the arms correctly through impact into the follow through.
-But this is only possible if the swing is travelling on the correct path at impact.
+To hit a golf ball correctly, with maximum compression, a golfer must extend the arms correctly through impact into the follow-through.
+But this is only possible if the swing is traveling on the correct path at impact.

 Drill to Improve Swing Path

 - Focus on where the divots fly when you are hitting iron shots.

 - If they are shooting off to the left, you are attacking the ball from the outside.